angelini/webmp/README.md

 forEach will bucket the list items into n lists, where n is the total workers in the webMP pool.
 This is transparent to the user and the return values will be properly concatonated in the callback.

-The `parallelFunction` will be passed a single argument (`webMP`) which will contain the functions context and communication methods.
+The `parallelFunction` will be passed a single argument (`webMP`) which will contain the function's context and communication methods.

 ```
 function (webMP) {